Blopez811/professional-portfolio/README.md

   ## Usage
     Go to the url for the deployed portfolio and look at my projects. https://blopez811.github.io/professional-portfolio/

-  ## License
-    This application is covered under the Apache 2.0 license.
   ## Contributing
     There are currently no contributions needed for this project.